-Summer is officially over and we are in the midst of the fall time change.
-Sunday, Nov 4th at 2:00 AM clock fall back by one hour.
+Fall is here and we are in the midst of Fall Back Time change.
+Sunday, Nov 3rd at 2:00 AM clock fall back by one hour.

-If so, here are some options to help you and your family through the transition when we set our clocks backwards one hour on Sunday November 4th.
+If so, here are some options to help you and your family through the transition when we set our clocks backward one hour on Sunday, November 3rd.

 The gradual approach is usually recommended for younger children (3 and under) or those who do not adjust well to rapid changes in their schedules.